pennapps/guides/Text Editors.md

 ## Writing down your own code

 If you already have a favorite text editor (Note: Word, Google Docs, or any other word processing software are NOT text editors.
-They are documents software, and that is a BIG DIFFERENCE), feel free to use that.
+They are document software, and that is a BIG DIFFERENCE), feel free to use that.
 If you’re a beginner, we recommend using [Sublime Text](https://www.sublimetext.com/).
 To do so, please click on the “Download” bar at the top and download either Sublime Text 3 or the newest version of Sublime Text 2.

 Once you have it downloaded, you can use it to create plain-text files for whatever kind of language you are using.
-Name your file with the correct extension (.html for HTML, .js for JavaScript, .hs for Haskell, etc) and Sublime will automatically recognize it and highlight it appropriately.
+Name your file with the correct extension (.html for HTML, .js for JavaScript, .hs for Haskell, etc.) and Sublime will automatically recognize it and highlight it appropriately.
 Click [here](https://www.tutorialspoint.com/sublime_text/index.htm) for a comprehensive tutorial of Sublime Text for beginners, or [here](https://www.loginradius.com/blog/async/beginners-guide-for-sublime-text/) for a more succinct guide.

 You should also install the Sublime Package Manager, which lets you extend the functionality of Sublime Text with pre-written packages.
 To install the package manager, follow the instructions on this [site](https://packagecontrol.io/installation) according to your version of Sublime (Sublime Text 2 or Sublime Text 3).